 Sometimes, it is necessary to have a partial or half sew-in weave where part of the natural hair is left to blend in with the weft hair.

 With proper care, sew-in weaves can last anywhere from 6 to 8 weeks before it becomes necessary to remove.

 Sew-in weaves are suitable for all hair textures.
 Coarser hair textures may be able to handle the constant manipulation better.
 Sensitive scalps may also have a tough time with the tension and manipulation involved with the style.

 The braiding pattern combined with the sewing on top will make it tight on your scalp.
 As the style is worn longer, however, the initial tension will loosen.

 - Sew-in weaves are a good protective style.
 They give you the ability to allow your hair to flourish on its own, free from constant manipulation.

-- Sew-in weaves gives you the ability to manipulate the weave in styles you may not be able to achieve with your natural hair.
+- Sew-in weaves allow you to manipulate the weave in styles you may not be able to achieve with your natural hair.
 Many women want to try different styles but are afraid to cause damage to their hair.
-With a sew-in weave, you can dye it, curl it, straighten it, or wash it, as you would your natural hair without running the risk of damage.
+With a sew-in weave, you can dye it, curl it, straighten it, or wash it, as you would your natural hair, without running the risk of damage.

 - Sew-in weaves can be costly.
-You can opt for the cheaper version of using synthetic hair, however, it will not be long-lasting and may look fake.
-For good quality weave, you may spend a good chunk of change.
+You can opt for the cheaper version of synthetic hair; however, it will not be long-lasting and may look fake.
+For a good quality weave, you may spend a good chunk of change.
 Bundles can start from $50 and go up to the hundreds.
-Also, if you plan to get it installed professionally that will add to the cost.
-On average stylists will charge you $150 for an install.
+Also, if you plan to get it installed professionally, that will add to the cost.
+On average, stylists will charge you $150 for an install.